Layoffs

 If the employee attaches the layoff notice when applying for unemployment benefits, NAV will generally receive the necessary information required to process the application for unemployment benefits.

 Employers are to pay full salary the first fifteen working days after the layoff is in force (obligatory salary days).
 Following this period, the employees may be entitled to unemployment benefits.
+The earliest possible start date for unemployment benefits is the date one submits an application and registers as a job seeker.
+Employees should submit their application for unemployment benefits well in advance of their last day of paid work.

 NAV about layoff (in Norwegian only)